CopernicaMarketingSoftware/Documentation/MarketingSuite/sender-domains.md

 opens and errors.
 The suggested defaults, "clicks.yourdomain.com" and "bounce.yourdomain.com" are for most users sufficient.

-But be aware that if you configure SMTPeter to track clicks, all hyperlinks in your emails are going to be rewritten to use the click domain.
+But be aware that if you configure the Marketing Suite to track clicks, all hyperlinks in your emails are going to be rewritten to use the click domain.
 The default "clicks.yourdomain.com" might look like a tracking domain to your users (which is not that strange, given the fact that it actually _is_ a tracking domain).